-EDA staff will conduct an eligibility and technical completeness review (the "Technical Review") of all Concept Proposals and Full Applications received by the respective Deadlines.
-Concept Proposals or Full Applications received from ineligible entities will not be considered for funding.
-Concept Proposals that do not address all required elements in the slide-deck as described in Section 5.i (p.
-8) of this NOFO may be deemed non-responsive, and the proposing organization may be discouraged from submitting a Full Application (see Section E.1 (p.
-20)).
-Full Applications that do not contain all forms and required documentation listed in Section D.2 (p.8) of this NOFO may be deemed non-responsive and excluded from further consideration.
+EDA staff will conduct an eligibility and technical completeness review (the "Technical Review") of all applications received by the application deadline.
+Applications received from ineligible entities will not be considered for funding.
+Applications that do not contain all forms and required documentation listed in section D.2 (p.8) of this NOFO may be deemed non-responsive and excluded from further consideration.
 EDA expects all applicants to complete and include all required forms and documentation.
 However, EDA, in its sole discretion, may determine that an omission is curable and therefore may continue its consideration of the application despite the deficiency.
-Technical Review will be conducted separately for each Concept Proposal and each Full Application for each competition.
+Technical Review will be conducted separately for each application for each competition.